cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/4-ibc-app-steps.md

       }
    ```

-2. Add port ID as a key to the module store in `x/leaderboard/types/keys.go`:
+2. Port ID as a key in the module store in `x/leaderboard/types/keys.go`:

    ```diff-go
            @@ const in x/leaderboard/types/keys.go